TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 -I love to learn everything.
 Especially how things work.

 -Also, I do love learning languages.

--At the moment I can speak Spanish English, Portuguese and read a little bit of Korean.
+At the moment I can speak Spanish English, Portuguese and read a little bit of Korean.

--I consider that communication is a skill we must achieve and improve to grow as human beings.
+I consider that communication is a skill we must achieve and improve to grow as human beings.

 ### Contact me